close print view

-Service Fee/Pilot (payment in lieu of taxes) Housing – A program where there is an agreement between a municipality and a rental property owner (private or public) to pay a service fee instead of property taxes.
-The Income Tax Act provides that a renter living in Service Fee housing must calculate the property tax credit at 10%.
-You can find out if a property is subject to Service Fee/Pilot housing by contacting the property owner or local assessor.
-Often, the Service Fee/Pilot Housing is low income or senior citizen housing that can include an apartment or the rental of a single family home.
+Service Fee/PILOT Housing is an agreement between a municipality and a property owner (private or public) to pay a service fee instead of property taxes.
+Regardless of the amount of rent paid, the Income Tax Act provides that a renter living in Service Fee/PILOT housing must calculate the property tax credit using only 10% of rent paid.
+You can find out if a property is subject to Service Fee/PILOT housing by contacting the city/township/county office.
+Often, Service Fee/PILOT housing is low income or senior citizen housing that can include an apartment or the rental of a single family home.

-Important Note: It is the renter's responsibility to determine if the rental property is Service Fee/Pilot Housing before claiming a credit.
+Important Note: It is the renter's responsibility to determine if the rental property is Service Fee/PILOT housing before claiming a credit.
 Service fees are typically less than property taxes.
-The Income Tax Act provides that a renter living in Service Fee housing must calculate the property tax credit at 10%.
-FAQ's for Service Fee/Pilot Housing
+FAQ’s for Service Fee/PILOT Housing

-Alternate Property Tax Credit for Renters Age 65 or Older: An alternate credit is available only to renters age 65 or older whose rent is more than 40% of their total household resources for tax year 2012 or household income for 2011 and prior years.
-To determine if a person qualifies and for assistance calculating the alternate credit refer to worksheet 4 “Alternate Property Tax Credit for Renters Age 65 and Older” in the Michigan 1040 Individual Income Tax booklet or the estimator available on the website.
+Alternate Property Tax Credit for Renters Age 65 or Older: An alternate credit is available only to renters age 65 or older whose rent is more than 40% of their total household resources or household income for 2011 and prior years.
+For assistance calculating the alternate credit refer to worksheet 4 “Alternate Property Tax Credit for Renters Age 65 and Older” in the Michigan 1040 Individual Income Tax booklet or the estimator available on the website.

 Nursing Home, Home for the Aged and Adult Foster Care – If the facility pays local property taxes, you may claim your portion of those taxes for credit.
 You may not claim rent or monthly fees on the property tax credit.
 If both you and your spouse live in the facility, add your shares together.

-If one spouse lives in a nursing home or foster care home and the other spouse maintains a home, you may combine the tax/rent for the homestead and the share of the facility's property tax to compute your claim.
+If one spouse lives in a nursing home or foster care home and the other spouse maintains a home, you may combine the taxes/rent for the homestead and your share of the facility's property taxes to compute your claim.

-Cooperative Housing – You may claim your share of the property taxes on the building, if rent is paid on the land under the building, you may also claim 20 percent of that land rent.
+Cooperative Housing – You may claim your share of the property taxes on the building.
+If rent is paid on the land under the building, you may also claim 20 percent of that land rent.
 (Do not take 20 percent of your total monthly payment.)
-You may request a statement from the co-op giving the amount of taxes or the percentage of your monthly payment that is considered tax on your unit.
+You may request a statement from the co-op showing your share of the property taxes.

 For those who received Family Independence Program (FIP) Assistance from the State of Michigan or other public assistance, you may be eligible to claim a home heating credit if you owned or were contracted to pay rent for six or more months during the year.
-If you owned or rented only part of the year, you must prorate your credit.
-View instructions for a part-year owner or renter in the MI-1040CR-7 instruction booklet.
+View instructions in the MI-1040CR-7 booklet.

-Principal Residence Exemption information – allows homeowners an exemption from their local School Operating Millage.
-Homeowners must file for an exemption and this link will provide additional information on the exemption process.
+Principal Residence Exemption – allows homeowners an exemption from their local school operating millage.
+Homeowners must file for an exemption.
+This link will provide additional information on the exemption process.
 Principal Residence Exemption